BHComics/bhcomics.github.io/index.md

 Welcome to the **Black Holes Comics** initiative — a collaboration between scientists and artists to communicate the fascinating world of black hole physics through visual storytelling.

-We will make the fascinating ideas from **general relativity, black holes and gravitational waves** accessible to everyone through engaging comics and illustrations.
 Here you will find suggestions of external material for the project.

 <p align="center">
   <img src="images/IMG_1130.png" alt="BH Comics" width="200">